1. How are public libraries funded by the state of Ohio?

 3. Do public libraries receive local county sales tax revenue, local city income tax revenue or Casino revenue?

 No, public libraries do not have taxing authority to implement a local sales tax or income tax.
 Also, unlike counties, cities and school districts, public libraries do not receive Casino revenue from Ohio’s casinos.

 4. How much funding for public libraries comes from the state?

-Collectively, 49% of the total funding (state and local) for Ohio’s public libraries comes from the state through the Public Library Fund.
+Collectively, 48% of the total funding for Ohio’s public libraries comes from the state through the PLF.

-Ohio’s public libraries provided nearly $2.7 billion in direct economic benefit to Ohio residents in 2014.
-In addition, for every $1 spent by public libraries, a total economic value of $5.48 was returned to Ohioans.*
+Ohio’s public libraries provided more than $2.77 billion in direct economic benefit to Ohio residents in 2019.
+In addition, for every $1 spent by public libraries, a total economic value of almost $5 was returned to Ohioans.